-Investment Allocation Policy - The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Retirement Board.
+Investment Allocation Policy - The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Bay County Retirement System Board of Trustees.
 The investment policy has been formulated based on consideration of a wide range of policies and describes the prudent investment process that the Board deems appropriate.
 The Board established the following allocation range for each asset class in recognition of the need to vary exposure within and among different asset classes, based on investment opportunities and changing capital market conditions: